How to Spend a Day in Savannah: Itinerary for First-Time Visitors

 Colonial Park Cemetery

-Several notable locals are buried at the cemetery.
-The most famous is Button Gwinnett, one of the signers of the Declaration of Independence.
-If you’re interested in early American history, be sure to take a stroll around this 6-acre park.
+We learned on our Savannah trip that several notable locals are buried at the cemetery.
+The most famous we found is Button Gwinnett, one of the signers of the Declaration of Independence.

 Relax in Chippewa Square

-From the cemetery, walk east two blocks.
-Continue your tour of Savannah in 24 hours at Chippewa Square.
-Dating back to the early-19th century, this spectacular square sits near the center of the Savannah Historic District.
-It’s wedged between Bull Street, Hull, and W Perry.
-The square commemorates the Battle of Chippewa during the War of 1812.
+From the cemetery, let’s walk east two blocks to continue our tour of Savannah in 24 hours at Chippewa Square.
+Dating back to the early 19th century, this spectacular square sits near the center of the Savannah Historic District.

 Chippewa Square

-If you’re a film buff with a keen eye, you might recognize the park from the movie Forrest Gump.
-Chippewa Square was the backdrop as Forrest narrated his life story to passers-by from a bus bench.
-(You can see one of the benches used in the film at the nearby Savannah History Museum.)
+If you’re a film buff with a keen eye, you might recognize Chippewa Square from the movie Forrest Gump.
+The park provided the backdrop as Forrest narrated his life story to passers-by from a bus bench.

 Visit the Owens-Thomas House & Slave Quarters